JenPalsKitchen/JenPalsKitchen.github.io/_posts/recipes/2022-02-10-Sugar-Cookies.md

 ---
 _Disclosure: Some of the links below are affiliate links meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase._

 This is my current sugar cookie recipe!
-I got some inspiration many years ago, but have tweaked this quite a lot and do not recall the original poster unfortunately as this has spent much time in my notebook.
+I got some inspiration from [Baking with Kids](https://themotheroverload.com/baking-with-kids-eggless-sugar-cookies/), but have tweaked this quite a bit as this has spent much time in my notebook over the years.

 Time:
-30 minutes to make the dough
+* 30 minutes to make the dough
-2 hr cooling
+* 2 hr cooling
-1 hour to cut and bake
+* 1 hour to cut and bake

 Recipe makes around
 * 60 3 in, 1/4 thick circle sugar cookies
-_Will revise as I make this recipe in the future._
+_(Will revise as I make this recipe in the future.)_

 ## Ingredients:
 * 672g All Purpose Flour